 |Are you getting rid of KIM-1 equipment or peripherals?
 Please don't throw it away!
 E-mail me and let's see if we can give it a new home!
 In particular, I am looking for a KIM-4 and a Visable board, but anything accepted.
 Let me know your desired arrangements, and it goes without saying that I will gladly cover any shipping, time and inconvenience.|

-What Peddle didn't expect was that hobbyists, not engineers, would be the KIM's greatest audience.
-At one of the lowest prices for a computer kit (due to the 6502's extremely low price: just $25, compared with $179 for a 6800 or an Intel 8080), a computer enthusiast could put together a complete, state-of-the-art home system with teletype and tape drive -- both directly supported by the KIM-1's ROM -- for less than $500.
+What Peddle didn't expect was that hobbyists, not engineers, would be the KIM's biggest audience.
+At one of the lowest prices for a computer kit (due to the 6502's extremely low price of just $25, versus $179 for a 6800 or an Intel 8080), a computer enthusiast could put together a complete, state-of-the-art home system with teletype and tape drive -- both directly supported by the KIM-1's ROM -- for less than $500.
 The immensely open architecture fostered a burgeoning community of software authors, hardware developers and expansion options; despite this, however, MOS Technology continued to suffer under the cost of the Motorola lawsuit and the collapse of the calculator industry and sold out to Commodore Business Machines in 1976.
 Commodore, wisely, continued to produce the KIM-1 for several more revisions due to its continued popularity until around 1979.
 Board versions through Revision G are known.

 The KIM-1 is closely related to other 6502-based single-board computers, including the Rockwell TIM (JOLT), the Rockwell AIM-65 and the Synertek SYM-1.
 These will only be discussed here in the context of comparison to the KIM-1.